haxpor/lgl/README.md

 Demo programs are a single source file for each, and located in `src/*.cpp`.

+At the near end of completion of study (thus this project), `CMake` build script will be added for convenience in building all demo programs.
+For now, it makes no sense to incur having it while studying.
+Modify `build.sh` as needed for your system to make it work for the time being.

 # How to create a new demo program

 See `src/Barebone.cpp` as example.